 When settlers arrived in Texas, they found an abandoned Nawayee Indian village on the Medicine Mound reservation.

-The land was sacred to Comanches and it soon became their home after being driven from traditional grounds by white men who wanted more room for themselves than what could be found there.
+The land was sacred to Comanches, and it soon became their home after being driven from traditional grounds by white men who wanted more room for themselves than what could be found there.

-Although today’s city barely has any people left (500 at peak), these four hills still stand as reminders of those days when this region wasn’t voids filled with nothing but concrete overpasses or gas stations near highways.
+Although today’s city barely has any people left (500 at peak), these four hills still stand as reminders of those days when this region wasn’t voids filled with concrete overpasses or gas stations near highways.

-The Great Depression had struck hard on Medicine Mounds, but the 1933’s fire ultimately resulted in its decline and eventual abandonment by settlers.
+The Great Depression had struck hard on Medicine Mounds, but 1933’s fire ultimately resulted in its decline and eventual abandonment by settlers.

 Eliasville is a small rural community in Texas, originally named after its founder in the late 1800s.